craftcms/docs/docs/nitro/commands.md

 : The name of the machine to use.
 Defaults to `nitro-dev`.

 `--php-version`
-: The PHP version to disable Xdebug for
+: The PHP version for which Xdebug should be disabled.

 ## `xdebug on` / `xon`